alokrpt/flutter_notifications/README.md

 # flutter_notifications

-A new Flutter project.
+Flutter project for scheduling notifications.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project uses flutter_local_notifications for scheduling/cancelling mobile notifications.

 A few resources to get you started if this is your first Flutter project: